- Read Tutorial

 Then here we're just going to set the value.
 So here we say:

 Then let's pass in marshmallow.
 If you remember that marshmallow library, that's what allows us to create the schema with SQL Alchemy.
-So I can say: ma.Schema, and inside of here we're going to nest another class, and it's going to be called: class Meta.
-What we do here is we're going to use a tuple to expose the fields that we want access to.
-In this case, it will be:
+So I can say: ma.Schema

 That looks really weird.
 Do not worry.
 What we're working through right here is just some base set up things that are specific to SQL Alchemy.
 If it looks weird that's perfectly fine.
 I remember the first time that I started working with it.
 It was a very different type of syntax.

-Part of the reason why I wanted to create this kind of hello world example of a project before we get into more production ones, is so that you are able to go through and practice with this a few times.
+example of a project before we get into more production ones, is so that you are able to go through and practice with this a few times.

 The more times you do it you're going to start setting these kinds of things up very quickly, but for right now, I do realize that it's probably confusing and that's perfectly fine.
 Don't feel bad if some of this looks very foreign to you, because it definitely did for me.

-Now that we have that, what we need to do now is instantiate the GuideSchema.
+.
 I'm going to create two variables here.
 One is going to be when we're working with a single guide, and another is going to be when we're working with multiples.
 So I'm going to start off by saying:

 That is everything that we need, I believe, in order to get this working.
-So let's save this, and I'm going to start up a REPL.
-Make sure that you have Pipenv running because this is going to be something specific to the project.
-Now I'm going to say: from app import db.
-So that db, that is the variable that's the object we've created.
-That's a SQL Alchemy object.
+So let's save this, and I'm going to start up a REPL

 So you're going to hit run, and it might give you a little warning.
 That's fine, as long as it doesn't give you an error then you are fine.

-Now, I'm going to say: db.create_all().
-That's a function, so call it with a parens at the end.
-Hit enter, and as long as you don't get any error there, you should be fine.
+, and as long as you don't get any error there, you should be fine.
 Now let's close it off.
-The REPL session that is, with control + d.
-Now if you type ls, now you can see that we have a new file here called app.sqlite.
+The REPL session that is, with control + d

 What we've done, and if you look at this file, it's not really a thing that you can look at.
 You can see just as all these weird types of characters you're not really meant for looking at this file.
-You can see a few things you can see that we have an ID you have a title and you have content right there.
+You can see a few things you can see that we have an ID

 That's kind of cool, and it even has all of our values, such as a title having a 100 characters, and a content having 144.
 That means that all of our commands worked.
 Let's review it really quickly because I do realize this may be very foreign to you.
 Now that you've seen the end result, and you've seen what gets created, maybe the first part of what we did might be a little bit more clear.

-Let's just take that line-by-line.
-First thing that we did is, we created this base directory.
+.
 That's just us going to the operating system, and asking the computer where is the application located.
 This is the application's base directory.
-From there we called our app object, and remember that is our flask object.
+From there we called our app object, and remember that is our flask object

 We said: I want you to configure the SQL Alchemy Database URI.
 So that is going to add whatever value we set it to.
 It's going to add that to our application, and then SQLAlchemy is going to look up that.
 Very similar to how dictionaries work.

 So it's going to look for the specific key, and it's going to see if it's set, then it's going to go and look for that value.
-What we did is we said we want to create an SQLite location here, and we want to pass in the path of our base directory, and then we want to create an embedded database of app.sqlite.
+What we did is we said we want to create an SQLite location here, and we want to pass in the path of our base directory, and then we want to create an embedded database of app.sqlite

 From there, we instantiated a new database object with SQL Alchemy, and remember what SQL Alchemy is, it gives us a programmatic way of interacting with the database.
 It created, right here, an object for us, and that object allowed us to perform tasks such as creating this guide table.
-Then creating the guide schema, and everything that we did from lines 13 through 29.
-That is what we're doing there.
+Then creating the guide schema, and everything that we did from lines 13 through 29

-Then the ma, this marshmallow, allows us to have schema.
-This adds structure to the database.
-Next, we created a class where we passed in, so our guide inherits from db.model, and then we created those three columns, their data types, and some of the values associated with them.
+, and then we created those three columns, their data types, and some of the values associated with them.
 We created a constructor here, where we set the title and the content.

 Then we created the schema.
 This is really just some boilerplate code that allows us to see what values we have access to.
 So we have access to the title and to the content, and then from there we just instantiated it.
 We created a single guide schema and then a multiple guides schema.
 That is the only difference between those two.